hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 		<version>${hibernate.version}</version>
 	</dependency>

-**NOTE**: Hibernate 5.2.0.Final will break some dependencis before Spring 4.3, such as spring-orm, spring-boot-data-jpa-starter which depends on **hibernate-entitymanager**, and Spring Boot 1.4.0.RC1 and Spring 4.3 GA fix the issues.
+**NOTE**: Hibernate 5.2.0.Final will break some dependencis before Spring 4.3, such as spring-orm, spring-boot-data-jpa-starter which depends on **hibernate-entitymanager**, and Spring Boot 1.4.0.RC1 and Spring 4.3 GA fixed the issues.
 But I noticed in the Hibernate 5.2.1.Final, the **hibernate-entitymanager** is back.

 Hibernate 5.2 also added Java Stream APIs support, I hope it will be available in the next JPA specification.